tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 Article 40:

-The board of directors shall include in its annual report submitted to the company’s general assembly the percentage of dividends distributed to shareholders during the different periods of the fiscal year, in addition to the percentage of the proposed dividends to be distributed at the end of the fiscal year and the total of these dividends.
+The board of directors shall include in its annual report submitted to the company’s general assembly `the percentage of dividends distributed to shareholders during the different periods of the fiscal year`, in addition to `the percentage of the proposed dividends to be distributed at the end of the fiscal year` and the `total of these dividends`.

 Article 41: